-I am an associate professor at the Department of Computer Science at NTNU.
-My core competence field is Machine Learning and Artificial Intelligence.
+I am a professor in artificial intelligence at the Department of Computer Science at NTNU.
+My research interests are Machine Learning and Artificial Intelligence.
 I am currently deputy head of the Data and Artificial Intelligence group, program manager of the Norwegian Research Center for AI Innovation (NorwAI), and associated with the Norwegian Open AI Lab.
 I was awarded a Dr. rer. nat. (summa cum laude) in Computer Science from the University of Hildesheim, Germany in 2012.
 My main research interests are data-driven decision support systems as well as knowledge-intensive Case-Based Reasoning.
 I am the chair of the German Society for Computer Science’s Special Interest Group on Knowledge Management, co-chair of the AI4EU gender board, and a board member of the Norwegian AI society.

 I believe that AI affects all our lives and hence should be taught early on in schools just like physics, biology, and chemistry.
 The foundations and capabilities of the technology are changing, so it’s our task as researchers to speak about the development.